 The freeze date is the same date as the 100 percent tuition and fee refund deadline.

-- For 8- and 16-week classes, the freeze date is typically the end of the first week of classes.
+- For 8- and 16-week classes, the freeze date is the end of the first week of classes.

 - If you are enrolled in multiple parts of term, your freeze date is the end of the 100 percent refund period of your earliest class.

-Freeze dates for each term are posted in the myLakeland portal and on the campus monitors.
+Freeze dates for each term are posted in your myLakeland portal and on the campus monitors.
 You can also check with the Lakeland Student Service Center for help determining which date applies to you and how your aid will be affected.